MicrosoftDocs/connected-spaces/articles/communication-plan.md

 author: alwinv
-description: Learn about what to communicate with your shoppers about if you're using Dynamics 365 Connected Store Preview. ms.author: alwinv ms.date: 02/29/2021 ms.service: crm-online ms.topic: article
+description: Learn about what to communicate with your shoppers about if you're using Dynamics 365 Connected Store Preview. ms.author: alwinv ms.date: 03/09/2021 ms.service: crm-online ms.topic: article
 title: Communicate with your shoppers about the use of Dynamics 365 Connected Store Preview in your store ms.reviewer: v-brycho
 ---

-# Communicating with your shoppers about the use of Dynamics 365 Connected Store Preview
+# xCommunicating with your shoppers about the use of Dynamics 365 Connected Store Preview

 > [!NOTE]
 > This article is provided for informational purposes only.
 It should not be treated as definitive or as legal advice.
 We strongly recommend seeking specialist legal advice when implementing Dynamics 365 Connected Store.
 [See Compliance and responsible use for details](compliance.md).